I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 Travel cots are generally categorized into two; the first is the typical traditional cot which is mainly made using a sturdy frame with fabrics all around it and this type of cot is easily collapsed when not in use.
 An example of this is the Graco Pack ‘n Play Travel Dome Playard.
 The second is the easy-to-carry and lighter pop-up cot which forms the desired shape as soon as it is immediately opened.
 An example of this is the Lotus Travel Crib.

-You will need to know the main reason why you want to opt for either of this two.
+You will need to know the main reason why you want to opt for either of these two.
 You can get the pop-up travel cot if you travel often but the traditional and sturdy frame type may be used at home since they can serve as semi-permanent fixtures for your toddler.

 Do travel cots need a mattress?